 Insider Tip: Love chocolate, too?
 Try the Cabernet Truffle at Cacao Chemistry made with wine from The Winery at Holy Cross Abbey.

-2. Spend a Night at The Stanley Hotel
+2. Spend a night ghost-hunting at the Stanley Hotel

 If you’re a fan of horror movies, you’ve seen Steven King’s classic horror film, The Shining, and you’re likely to recognize this historic hotel.
 Since the filming of this cult classic, the hotel has been known for alleged “paranormal” activity, even offering ghost tours to its expectant visitors.